Faizi1/pms-backend/README.md

-# pms-backend
+# parking management backend
 Developing a parking management system with mobile wireless chargers for electric cars.